fudab/fudab.github.io/covid-19/us.md

     <th><img width="700" src="./figures_us/US_total_reference_0405.png"></th>
   </tr>
   <tr>
-    <td align="center">Number of people infected in the end.
+    <td>(a) Number of people infected in the end.
 If we let the outbreaks continue its current trajectory without any effective measures, the total infections can reach around 100 million.
 With 50% reduction rate, 38 million infection, and with 75% reductions, 19 million people would get infected.
 Even for the zero contact rate, 730 thousand cases.</td>
   </tr>
   <tr>
     <td align="center"><img width="700" src="./figures_us/US_dead_total_reference_0405.png"></td>
   </tr>
   <tr>
-    <td align="center">Number of people dead in the end.
+    <td>(b) Number of people dead in the end.
 If we let the outbreaks continue its current trajectory without any effective measures, the total deaths can reach around 2 million.
 With 50% reduction rate, 900 thousand deaths, and with 75% reductions, 500 thousand people would be dead.
 Even for the zero contact rate, 20 thousand deaths.</td>
   </tr>
   <tr>
     <td align="center">Figure 8: Mitigation effects by the numbers. </td>